HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **（1）Compute node:**

-Click \"Enable DR mode\", and fill in two sets of compute node information of the master center and the DR center.
-The numbers of compute nodes in two IDCs are selected respectively by two \"compute node modes\".
+Click "Enable DR mode", and fill in two sets of compute node information of the master center and the DR center.
+The numbers of compute nodes in two IDCs are selected respectively by two "compute node modes".
 Select according to different compute node modes.
 If it is master/slave mode, select master/slave node.
 If it is multi-node mode, select multi node.

 ![](assets/cross-idc-disaster-recovery/image22.png)

 Notes:

 1. In the multi-node mode, you need to add the configuration of cluster communication ports.
 If the compute nodes are distributed on different servers and the communication ports are consistent, you can fill in only one port (3326 by default).
 If the compute nodes are deployed on the same or multiple servers with different ports, you can use English commas to separate the communication ports, for example, 3326,3327,3328, and the order of the communication ports should correspond to the order of adding the compute nodes.
-Otherwise, when saving the verification, it will refuse to save and remind \"the compute nodes are on the same server, the communication ports must match the compute nodes in numbers and cannot be repeated.\".
+Otherwise, when saving the verification, it will refuse to save and remind "the compute nodes are on the same server, the communication ports must match the compute nodes in numbers and cannot be repeated.".

-2. If multiple compute nodes in the cluster are deployed on the same server, the communication port+ service port+ management port should be unique to each other, and there can\'t be the same port combination.
+2. If multiple compute nodes in the cluster are deployed on the same server, the communication port+ service port+ management port should be unique to each other, and there can't be the same port combination.

 ![](assets/cross-idc-disaster-recovery/image23.png)